Skip to main content

 kubectl get namespaces

-• qrveyapps: This is the primary namespace where all Qrvey microservices are deployed and running.
+• qrveyapps: Primary namespace where all Qrvey microservices are deployed and running.

 • qrveyapps-cronjobs: Used to run dataset syncs and export schedules.